shelonya/prog1/README.md

 1. prompt the user for the price of the prix fixe meal ordered read user input leave two blank lines
-2. propmt the user for the number of guests in the party read user input
+2. prompt the user for the number of guests in the party read user input
 3. calculate the subtotal (meals ordered * meal price)
 4. calculate the tax based on the subtotal